AIFahim/AIFahim-Blockstak-ML/README.md

 - **Summary Statistics**: Most people are around 41 years old, work in management, and have an average bank balance of about 1423 Euros.
 - **Missing Values**: No missing values in the dataset.

+- **Categorical Features**: Observations Categorical Features
+- Job Distribution: Most people work in management, blue-collar jobs, or are technicians.
+- Marital Status Distribution: The majority are married.
-- **Categorical Features**: Most people are married, have a secondary level of education, and the most common job type is "management".
+- Education Level Distribution: Most have a secondary level of education.
+- Contact Method Distribution: Cellular is the most common method of contact.
+- Last Contact Month Distribution: Most contacts were made in the month of May.
+- Outcome of Previous Campaign: For most people, the outcome of the previous campaign is unknown.
+- Term Deposit Subscription: A smaller number of people have subscribed to a term deposit compared to those who haven't.

+- **Numerical Features**: Observations Numerical Features
+- Age Distribution: Most people are between 30 and 40 years old.
-- **Numerical Features**: Most people have a balance between 0 and 5000 Euros, and the average duration of contact is about 264 seconds.
+- Balance Distribution: Most people have a balance between 0 and 5000 Euros, but there are some outliers with much higher balances.
+- Contact Duration Distribution: Most of the contact durations are less than 500 seconds.
+- Number of Contacts in Campaign: Most people have been contacted less than 10 times in the current campaign.
+- Days Since Last Contact: Most people have not been contacted before (indicated by the spike at -1).
+- Number of Contacts Before Campaign: Most people were not contacted before the current campaign.

+- **Correlation between numerical variables**:
+  **Observations**
+- `pdays` and `previous` have a correlation of 0.45, which is moderate.
+This suggests that if a customer was contacted before, it's likely that more days have passed since the last contact.
+- `duration` and `campaign` have a slight negative correlation of -0.08, suggesting that more contacts in the campaign could slightly decrease the duration of calls.
+However, this is not a strong correlation.
+- `age` has very low correlation with other numerical variables, indicating that it might not be a strong predictor for other numerical variables in this dataset.

+- **Correlation of numeric features with the label **Observations**
-- **Correlations**: Duration has the highest positive correlation with the target label.
+- Duration: It has the highest positive correlation (0.40) with the label.
+This suggests that longer call durations are somewhat associated with a higher likelihood of a client subscribing to a term deposit.
+- Previous: This variable has a correlation of 0.12 with the label, which is not very strong but still positive.
+- Pdays: It has a correlation of 0.10, which is also positive but not very strong.
+- Age and Balance: These have very weak positive correlations with the label.
+- Day and Campaign: These have weak negative correlations with the label.

 - **Outliers**: Some features like 'balance' and 'duration' have outliers which were handled.

 ---